flamholz/flamholz.github.io/_posts/2022-10-18-relatively-new-pubs.md

 # Understanding the metabolism of microbial communities

-I have been trying to quantify spatiotemporal changes in O<sub>2</sub> concentrations during the growth of bacterial biofilms.
+In my postdoc work with [Dianne Newman](https://dknweb.caltech.edu/) and [Rob Phillips](https://www.rpgroup.caltech.edu/), I have been trying to quantify spatiotemporal changes in O<sub>2</sub> concentrations during the growth of bacterial biofilms.
 The goal is to understand the physical and chemical limits on growth and metabolic rates in spatially-structured environments like biofilms, soils and tissues.
-Unfortunately, we found that many of the bacteria we study secrete molecules that confound optical quantification of O<sub>2</sub>, so we wrote a short report with data documenting the problems.
+Unfortunately, we found that many of the bacteria we study secrete molecules that confound optical quantification of O<sub>2</sub> by existing methods, so we wrote a short report with data documenting the problems.

 Flamholz AI, Saccomano S, Cash K, Newman DK.
 2022.
 [Optical O<sub>2</sub> sensors also respond to redox active molecules commonly secreted by bacteria](https://www.biorxiv.org/content/10.1101/2022.08.08.503264v1). bioRxiv (accepted at mBio).